 In the U.S., our currently commercialized products have either received premarket clearance under Section 510(k) of the FDCA or are exempt from premarket review.
 If the FDA requires us to go through a lengthier, more rigorous examination for future products or modifications to existing products than we expect, our product introductions or modifications could be delayed or canceled, which could cause our sales to decline.
 In addition, the FDA may determine that future products will require the more costly, lengthy, and uncertain PMA process.
-Although we do not currently market any devices under PMA, the FDA may demand that we obtain a PMA prior to marketing certain of our future products.
-In addition, if the FDA disagrees with our determination that a product we currently market is subject to an exemption from premarket review, the FDA may require us to submit a 510(k) or PMA in order to continue marketing the product.
-Further, even with respect to those products where a PMA is not required, we cannot assure investors that we will be able to obtain the 510(k) clearances with respect to those products.
+Although we do not currently market any devices under PMA, the FDA may determine that provide the review of the FDA may determine that a product we currently market is subject to an exemption from premarket review, the FDA may require us to submit a 510(k) or PMA in order to continue marketing the product.
+Further, even with respect to those future products where a PMA is not required, we cannot assure investors that we will be able to obtain the 510(k) clearances with respect to those products.